-Since the Middle Ages, people with assets have used the concept of a “trust” to pass real estate and personal property to the next generation.
-In the past decade and a half, the concept of a “Living Trust” has become the de facto standard of estate planning tools.
+Since the Middle Ages, people with assets have used the “Trust” to pass their real estate and personal property to the next generation.
+In the past fifty years, Living Trusts have become the de facto foundation of all estate planning tools.

 What exactly does a Living Trust do?

 See our article, I’ve Got My Living Trust, Now What Do I Do?